-Today, we will talk about the remarkable effects of music on the brain and how different music genres can help us in our daily activities.
+Today, we will talk about the remarkable effects music has on our brain and how different music genres can help us in our daily activities.

 You all know that listening to music helps you.
 Whether it is a loud upbeat track that you listen to while jogging or a Beyoncé song that helps you get in a good mood, music is a huge part of your life.
-And there is a good reason for that due to the effects of music on the brain.
+And all this has to do with the effects different kinds of music have on our brain.

 Music interacts with your brain in a unique way.
 It causes your brain to produce certain neurochemicals that lead you to experience emotions.